-The Ithaca College physics department--in collaboration with the education department--offers a Master of Arts in Teaching degree.
+The Ithaca College physics & astronomy department--in collaboration with the education department--offers a Master of Arts in Teaching degree.
 This is a 12-14 month intensive program; graduates of our program are fully eligible for initial teaching certification in the state of New York, which has reciprocity agreements with more than 30 other states and jurisdictions.

 Admission Requirements for the M.A.T.
 Program:

 Admission to the MAT Program is highly selective.
 Applicants are expected to have a strong general education background in the liberal arts and sciences; a depth and breadth of knowledge in the content area they intend to teach; a demonstrated commitment to working with diverse adolescents in educational settings; an enthusiastic, creative, and reflective approach to teaching and learning; and an interest in innovation and reform in today's secondary schools.

 - Completion of a four-year baccalaureate degree from an accredited college or university.

 - A minimum GPA of 3.0 on a 4.0 scale.

 - A major, or the equivalent, in the study of the content area for which you are seeking certification in adolescence education, grades 7-12: biology, chemistry, English, French, mathematics, physics, social studies, or Spanish.